 A substantial amount of student aid comes from scholarships and grants available directly through Utica College.
 The average financial aid package - including grants, scholarships, student employment, and federal loans - covers more than half of your cost of attendance.

 To get the aid process in motion, file your Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov.
+[Note: Now you can file your FAFSA as early as October 1.]

 Use this application to apply for all kinds of federal student aid, including